 Sure, everyone has to start somewhere, but you don’t want to be the crypto guinea pig your accountant cuts their teeth on.
 So, the very first thing you need to know is, does your accountant deal with crypto tax already, and since when?
 Better yet, ask your accountant what percentage of their client base are crypto investors?
-The more complicated your level of trade is, the higher that percentage should be.
+The more complicated your investments are, the higher that percentage should be.

-While both capital gains and income have their fair share of nuances, Income Tax or Capital Gains Tax may apply to many of the newer - and trickier transactions and projects, like:
+While both capital gains and income have their fair share of nuances, Income Tax or Capital Gains Tax may apply to many of the newer - and trickier - transactions and projects, like:

 By using Koinly, your accountant can easily - and accurately - generate a tax report that shows your capital gains, losses, income, and expenses for the tax year, saving you money and time.

 On a fast-track to whale status?
 Trading at over 1,000 transactions per year?
-Involved with margin trades, futures and avalanche trades?
+Involved with margin trades, futures and derivatives?
 If you're trading in the big leagues your accountant should be too.